-Exhibit Number Description of Document 1.1 Form of Underwriting Agreement.
+Exhibit Number Description of Document 1.1† Form of Underwriting Agreement.
 3.1^ Amended and Restated Certificate of Incorporation, as currently in effect.
 3.2^ Certificate of Amendment of Amended and Restated Certificate of Incorporation of the Registrant.
-3.2.1 Certificate of Amendment of Amended and Restated Certificate of Incorporation of the Registrant.
-3.3 Form of Amended and Restated Certificate of Incorporation to be effective upon completion of this offering.
+3.3† Form of Amended and Restated Certificate of Incorporation to be effective upon completion of this offering.
 3.4^ Amended and Restated Bylaws, as currently in effect.
-3.5 Form of Amended and Restated Bylaws to be effective upon completion of this offering.
-4.1 Form of Common Stock Certificate.
+3.5† Form of Amended and Restated Bylaws to be effective upon completion of this offering.
+4.1† Form of Common Stock Certificate.
 4.2^ Warrant to purchase shares of Common Stock issued to Connecticut Innovations, Inc., dated September 25, 2007.
-5.1 Opinion of Cooley LLP.
-10.1+ Form of Indemnity Agreement.
+5.1† Opinion of Cooley LLP.
+10.1+† Form of Indemnity Agreement.
 10.2+^ 2004 Stock Incentive Plan, as amended, and forms of Stock Option Agreement thereunder.
-10.3+ 2014 Equity Incentive Plan.
-10.3.1 Form of Stock Option Agreement under 2014 Equity Incentive Plan 10.3.2 Form of Restricted Stock Unit Award under 2014 Equity Incentive Plan 10.4+ Services Agreement dated July 2, 2004 between the Registrant and Bio Diligence Partners, Inc., as amended to date.
+10.3+† 2014 Equity Incentive Plan and form of Stock Option Agreement thereunder.
+10.4+† Services Agreement dated July 2, 2004 between the Registrant and Bio Diligence Partners, Inc., as amended to date.
 10.5^ Fourth Amended and Restated Investors Rights Agreement dated April 25, 2013 among the Registrant and certain of its stockholders, as amended.
 10.6^ Lease Agreement dated September 18, 2006 between the Registrant and Shelton Parrott Associates, L.L.C., as amended.
-10.7∧ License Agreement dated April 4, 2013 by and between the Registrant and Maruishi Pharmaceutical Co., Ltd. 10.8∧ License and API Supply Agreement effective as of April 16, 2012 by and between the Registrant and Chong Kun Dang Pharmaceutical Corp.
+10.7∧ License Agreement dated April 4, 2013 by and between the Registrant and Maruishi Pharmaceutical Co., Ltd. 10.8^ License and API Supply Agreement effective as of April 16, 2012 by and between the Registrant and Chong Kun Dang Pharmaceutical Corp.
 10.9^ Amendment to License and API Supply Agreement effective as of May 1, 2012 by and between the Registrant and Chong Kun Dang Pharmaceutical Corp.
-10.10+ Form of Employment Agreement with Derek Chalmers to be in effect upon the completion of this offering.
-10.11+ Form of Employment Agreement with Frédérique Menzaghi to be in effect upon the completion of this offering.
-10.12+ Form of Employment Agreement with Josef Schoell to be in effect upon the completion of this offering.
-10.13+ Form of Non-Employee Director Compensation Policy to be in effect upon the completion of this offering.
 23.1 Consent of Ernst & Young, LLP, independent registered public accounting firm.
-23.2 Consent of Cooley LLP.
+23.2† Consent of Cooley LLP.
 Reference is made to Exhibit 5.1.
-24.1^ Power of Attorney.
-Reference is made to the signature page to the original Registration statement filed on November 8, 2013.
+24.1 Power of Attorney.
+Reference is made to the signature page to the original Registration statement filed on November 8, 2013. ∧ Provice

-[^] Previously filed
+Previously filed.